NSHipster/articles/2018-12-10-character-viewer.md

 ## Things to Do with Character Viewer

-Now that you're more familiar with Character Viewer, here are some ideas for things to do with it:
+Now that you're more familiar with Character Viewer, here are some ideas for what to do with it:

 ### Add Keyboard Shortcut Characters to Favorites